Shitamachi Tanabata Festival

 Also known as the Star Festival, this traditional event is a celebration of the legend that tells of two stars, Vega and Altair, who were separated lovers only allowed to meet once a year in the Milky Way.
 It’s one for the romantics, for sure, but it also impresses with unbelievably big and colorful decorations that take over the streets.

-Tanabata falls on July 7 every year, but you can catch the colorful strips of paper for a few days before and after the 7th, and even write your own wish on them.
+Traditionally held on July 7, this year’s Shitamachi celebration will be Thursday, July 5 — Monday, July 9.
 Although you can find the bamboo wish trees at most local shrines and temples, the best way to soak in the festival vibes is to head out to Asakusa’s Kappabashi, where countless vendors and stalls are awaiting you with trinkets and fried foods.